 Research should fully consider potential biological sex and socio-cultural gender dimensions as key analytical and explanatory variables.
-As articulated in the SFI Gender Strategy, applicants are advised to demonstrate that they have considered any potential sex/gender aspects in their proposed research programme.
+As articulated in the SFI Gender Strategy (Strand 3: Integrating Gender in Research and Innovation)28, applicants are advised to demonstrate that they have considered any potential sex/gender aspects in their proposed research programme.